neonrust/log4go/README.md

 // Using a sub-logger (inherits parent's log level, unless further restricted) subLog := myLog.GetLogger("cool") subLog.Info("specific stuff")

+// since commit 21eaadd StreamHandler now writes to the stream in a goroutine
+// to make sure it's flushed at app exit, call Shutdown() log4go.Shutdown()
 ```

 The above will output: